 The Directors acknowledge their responsibility for preparing the financial statements for the Reporting Period in accordance with statutory requirements and applicable accounting standards, which give a true and fair view of the affairs of the Group and of its results and cash flows.
-The Directors also acknowledge their responsibilities to ensure that the financial statements of the Group are published in a timely manner.
+The Directors also acknowledge their responsibilities to ensure that the financial statements of the Group are published in a timely manner and prepared the financial statements on a going concern basis for the reasons as set out in note 3 to the financial statements.